kwur/new-kwur-site/_posts/2010-06-10-rft-music-showcase.md

   </p>

   <p>
     Next I headed to the Dubliner for the <a href="http://www.myspace.com/thedockellisband">Dock Ellis Band</a> which was one of the very high points of the night. <span style="font-weight:bold;">The Dock Ellis Band is fucking hilarious.</span> Singer Jesse Irwin has the perfect country rock persona.
-He&#8217;s a beer drinkin&#8217;, whisky shootin&#8217;, howlin&#8217;, cheatin&#8217;, dirty man.
+He’s a beer drinkin’, whisky shootin’, howlin’, cheatin’, dirty man.
 He is backed by a really solid band that started the set by ordering 10 beers.
-Don&#8217;t miss out on a chance to see this band!
+Don’t miss out on a chance to see this band!
   </p>

   <p>